HarryStevens/d3-geo-scale-bar/README.md

 <a name="scaleBar_left" href="#scaleBar_left">#</a> <i>scaleBar</i>.<b>left</b>([<i>left</i>]) [<>](https://github.com/HarryStevens/d3-geo-scale-bar/blob/master/src/geoScaleBar.js#L134 "Source")

-If *left* is specified, sets the left position to the specified value which must be in the range [0, 1], where 0 is the left-most side of the projected geospatial data and 1 is the right-most.
+If *left* is specified, sets the left position to the specified value which must be in the range [0, 1], where 0 is the left-most side of the scale bar's extent and 1 is the right-most.
 If *left* is not specified, returns the current left position which defaults to 0.

 <a name="scaleBar_top" href="#scaleBar_top">#</a> <i>scaleBar</i>.<b>top</b>([<i>top</i>]) [<>](https://github.com/HarryStevens/d3-geo-scale-bar/blob/master/src/geoScaleBar.js#L138 "Source")

-If *top* is specified, sets the top position to the specified value which must be in the range [0, 1], where 0 is the top-most side of the projected geospatial data and 1 is the bottom-most.
+If *top* is specified, sets the top position to the specified value which must be in the range [0, 1], where 0 is the top-most side of the scale bar's extent and 1 is the bottom-most.
 If *top* is not specified, returns the current top position which defaults to 0.